thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 Upon succeeding, we're done our dependency is green.
 Failing that, we still try to mark our query green by just running it and seeing what happens.
 Running the query handles the case where our produced value is equal to our cached value.
-`run_query` is a helper that dispatches a call to the appropiate query based on `QueryKey`, throwing away the result.
+`run_query` is a helper that dispatches a call to the appropriate query based on `QueryKey`, throwing away the result.

 That's everything `query` does.
 Our query engine may be rudimentary but it is complete.